cgiacomini/vagrant--kubernetes/examples/011-Storage/002-pvc/README.md

 # Persistent Volume Claims
 * Is used to define what type of storage is needed.
+002-pvc
-* It talk to the available backend storage provedir to claim available volumes of the storge type.
+* It talk to the available backend storage provider to claim available volumes of the storge type.

 # Example
 ***persistent-volume.yaml***